ChrisWiegman/chriswiegman.com/content/posts/2016-06-04-why-ive-stuck-with-wordpress.md

   - WordPress

 ---
-One question I’ve been asked more often lately&nbsp;is why, considering all the newer technology that is available&nbsp;today, have I stuck with WordPress for my career and my side work?
+One question I’ve been asked more often lately is why, considering all the newer technology that is available today, have I stuck with WordPress for my career and my side work?
 Well, there are 5 reasons for that to be honest…

 ## WordPress pays the bills